 Franz: dressed to the nines

 Merk Animal Health introduced prescription Activyl® and Activyl® Tick Plus spot-on flea and tick control in 2012.
 The active ingredient is indoxacarb, an oxadiazine pesticide; the latter combined with permethrin.
 Inert ingredients comprise nearly 45% of the product.

-In 2013, the FDA approved Merial’s (Frontline) NexGard™, a chewable prescription 30-day flea-tick control.
-The active ingredient is afoxolaner, a new classification isoxazoline-based compound (CBPI, an ectoparasiticide-insecticide/acaricide-flea adulticide: see Bravecto™, below) that inhibits subject ligand-gated chloride channels, in particular those gated by the neurotransmitter gamma-aminobutyric acid (GABA): as many other treatments, this leads to uncontrolled hyperexcitation in the nervous system of susceptible insects.
+In 2013, the FDA approved Merial’s (Frontline Vet Labs) NexGard™, a chewable prescription 30-day flea-tick control.
+The active ingredient is afoxolaner, a new classification isoxazoline-based compound (CBPI, an ectoparasiticide-insecticide/acaricide-flea adulticide: see Bravecto™, below) that inhibits subject ligand-gated chloride channels, in particular those gated by the neurotransmitter gamma-aminobutyric acid (GABA): this blocks pre- and post-synaptic transfer of chloride ions across cell membranes (chemical pathways where charged ions from dissolved salts (including sodium, potassium, calcium, and chloride) pass through otherwise impermeable cell membranes.
+Many physiological processes rely on these ion channels, which are gated to open and close in response to certain stimuli.
+Isoxazolines close the chemical gates on chloride channels, resulting in uncontrolled activity (hyperexcitation) of the central nervous system of susceptible insects, leading to death.
 As a systemic insecticide, fleas and ticks must attach and commence feeding in order to be exposed to the active substance (fleas: 8 hours; ticks: 48 hours).

 Miranda: a coy and serene presence